 Pursuant to the PSU Plan, the Board grants units to certain NEOs and other officers and members of senior management of the Company (the "PSU Participants").
 Each unit is equivalent in value to one Common Share.
-Units issued in 2020 and 2021 have annual performance targets and vest after three years, subject to achievement of annual performance targets, with each year's achievement contributing to the vesting of 1/3rd of the granted units.
+Units issued in 2021 have annual performance targets and vest after three years, subject to achievement of annual performance targets, with each year's achievement contributing to the vesting of $1/3^{rd}$ of the granted units.
 The individual unit values are based on the value of the Common Shares at the time of payment.
-PSU

-Participants are entitled to receive dividend distributions in the form of additional units during the vesting period.
-Furthermore, a "Performance Factor" of 0-150% [Threshold (50%), Target (100%), Maximum (150%)] is applied to the number of units awarded which is based on annual EPS and CORE EBT targets for units issued in 2020 and CORE EPS in 2021.
+PSU Participants are entitled to receive dividend distributions in the form of additional units during the vesting period.
+Furthermore, a "Performance Factor" of 0-150% [Threshold (50%), Target (100%), Maximum (150%)] is applied to the number of units awarded which is based on CORE EPS for units issued in 2021.
+Core EPS is considered to be a non-GAAP and other financial measure.
+For further details, refer to the "Non-GAAP and Other Financial Measures" section of this Circular.

-Units issued in 2022 are subject to a one-year performance target achievement and a three-year relative total shareholder return (rTSR) modifier.
+Units issued in 2022 and 2023 are subject to a one-year performance target achievement and a three-year rTSR modifier.
 The individual unit values are based on the value of the Common Shares at the time of payment and vest after three years.
 PSU Participants are entitled to receive dividend distributions in the form of additional units during the vesting period.
 A "Performance Factor" of 0-200% [Threshold (50%), Target (100%) and Maximum (200%)] is applied to the number of units awarded which is based on a one-year EPS metric.